MUSTAFABU/Voice-Gender-Detection/README.md

 # Voice-Gender-Detection
-voice gender detector is a type of software or system designed to analyze audio recordings and determine the gender of the speaker based on characteristics of their voice.
-These detectors utilize various acoustic features such as pitch, tone, resonance, and speech patterns to make their assessments.
+developing  a machine learning model that is capable of predicting the gender of a speaker based on a short audio clip and csv file of audiodataset.
+This invloves handling audio data pre-processing, feature extraction, and applying the appropriate machine learning techniques to achieve reliable predictions. challenges, such as differing voice tones and pitches among speakers of the same gender.